KnowZero/tinymce4-languagetool/README.md

   lt_size_of_instances = Set content length limit sent to LanguageTool per request.
 (Defaults to 10000 for public server and 25000 for private) DO NOT INCREASE THIS UNLESS YOU USE YOUR OWN INSTALLATION

+  lt_max_instances = How many instance are allowed in parrelel [They will still respect the timers] (Defaults to 1 for public server and 2 for private server)

   lt_debug = Set debug level (Defaults to 0 = off)

   lt_postdata = A HASH/ASSOCIATED ARRAY which appends to the posting of LanguageTool.